Automattic/_s/README.md

 * A helpful 404 template.
 * A sample custom header implementation in inc/custom-header.php that can be activated by uncommenting one line in functions.php and adding the code snippet found the comments of inc/custom-header.php to your header.php template.
 * Custom template tags in inc/template-tags that keep your templates clean and neat and prevent code duplication.
 * Some small tweaks in /inc/extras.php that can improve your theming experience.
-They can be activated by uncommenting one line in functions.php.
 * Keyboard navigation for image attachment templates.
 The script can be found in js/keyboard-navigation.js.
 It’s enqueued in functions.php.
 * A script at js/small-menu.js that makes your menu a toggled dropdown on small screens (like your phone), ready for CSS artistry.
 It’s enqueued in functions.php.
 * 5 sample CSS layouts in /layouts: Two sidebars on the left, two sidebars on the right, a sidebar on either side of your content, and two-column layouts with sidebars on either side.